brekekekex/perlin/README.md

 The CUDA kernel is followed by a *cudaMemcpy()* to the CPU, where the data are encoded to a PNG using Lode Vandevenne's [LodePNG](https://lodev.org/lodepng/) as in my [previous project](https://github.com/brekekekex/seam).

 ## Usage
-*perlin* is more a vular research script than a standalone program.
+*perlin* is more a vulgar research script than a standalone program.
 With that said, one may build and run it as follows:

 Clone the repository:
 ```